Safe Travels Video Series

 We are excited to announce the launch of our safety education videos: Safe Travels

-Safe Travels videos will be kid-focused, creative, and informative.
+Safe Travels videos are kid-focused, creative, and informative.
 They will be shot from a kid’s perspective to remove the mystique around the topics.
 Topics will include: Helmet Fitting, Bike Safety Check, Pedestrian Safety, Basic Bike Safety, Using Transit.

 Funding for this project was provided in part by the Office of Traffic Safety (OTS), Southern California Association of Governments (SCAG) and Culver City Rotary Club.